HinTak/pymupdf-jbig2-extract/README.md

 The background image (often just yellowing paper) makes the document less-readable.
 Smaller pdf with single image per page (without requiring compositing) also loads faster, too.

+The final `extract-all-mask.py` script keeps the original front and back cover, but converts every page from 2 to N-1 from image+mask to just the mask.

 Out of about 400 such pdf's:

 * There is one (also apparently the oldest by its creation/modification date)